Thank you for reading our post, please rate this article at the end.

 If you’re a side or stomach sleeper, chances are you always find using sleeping pads pretty uncomfortable.

-My go-to solution, which I learned in scouts a few years back, is being picky about your sleeping location.
+My go-to solution, which I learned in Scouts a few years back, is being picky about your sleeping location.
 It’s a tip the old woodsmen and cavemen used to sleep comfortably on the ground, even before the advent of foam and air pads.

 When picking a spot to lay your sleeping pad, choose a ground that lets you scoop two shallow depressions for your hips and shoulders.
 This way, you’re contouring the dirt and debris to match your body contour.